Learn from some of the best

-Due to the power of the internet and social media, this video went viral and Domino’s corporate office were alerted.
+Due to the power of the internet and social media, this video went viral, and Domino’s corporate office was alerted immediately.
 Their Vice President dealt with the issue and responded with an apology, as well as taking the time to thank the public for helping to bring the incident to light.

-Tim has apologised and reassured Dominos’ customers that those two employees do not represent Domino’s Pizza as a whole – isolating the employees from their brand as a whole.
-The next step in a situation like this, is to prove to customers that this will never happen again, in order to prevent their reputation from being damaged for good.
+As you can see, Tim apologised and reassured Domino’s Pizza’s customers that those two employees do not represent them – therefore, completely isolating them from the brand.
+The next step in a situation like this is to prove to customers that this will never happen again, to prevent their reputation from being damaged for good.

 Domino’s Pizza worked hard to regain trust and to protect their brand throughout this crisis and used transparency, consistency, authenticity and visibility to ensure their reputation was not damaged.

-Almost 700 KFC’s across the UK had to shut down after issues with a new delivery contract resulted in a chicken shortage leaving branches with no chicken – the irony!
+Almost 700 KFC restaurants across the UK had to shut down after issues with a new delivery contract resulted in a chicken shortage leaving branches with no chicken – the irony!

 The importance of being transparent and quick to release the latest information is paramount to navigating a communications crisis, as these will always be the first crucial steps in regaining trust and protecting the organisation’s brand.

 WHEN SLACK SERVERS WENT DOWN

 In February 2022, Slack, an online messaging application, went down causing users to be unable to access the platform.
 Usually used in the workplace to allow constant communication and collaborative working, the app can form a key part of a team’s day-to-day activity.

 Slack traced the problem back to a configuration change, which caused a spike in activity on the company’s database infrastructure.